lati111/laravel_datatables/readme.md

     datatableSelector.onSelectEvent = logSelecting;
 ```

+### DatatableForm
+The `DatatableForm` class is a variant of the `Datatable` class that allows for the editing and saving of rows without needing to open a secondary window.
+This works by adding a save button which saves all the inputs in the row, and by always adding an empty row at the top to add new items through.

+#### Creating a datatable form
+Creating a datatable form is almost identical to creating a regular datatable, as most of the differences are handled inside the class itself.
+There are however, a few more attributes, both optional and required.
+- `data-save-url`: The url where the data should be posted to when clicking on the save button.
+Is required and is compatible with the dynamic option.
+- `data-button-column`: The column id if you have a column you would like to add the save button to, instead of creating a new column for it.
+- `data-empty-row-whitelist`: A whitelist of column that should be filled instead of kept blank.
+Seperated by `,`.
+If not set all columns are allowed
+- `data-button-header-cls`: The classes that should be added to the button column header.
+Only works if `data-button-column` is not set.
+- `data-save-button-cls`: The additional classes that should be added to the save button.
+- `data-save-button-content`: The content on the save button. `<span>Save</span>` by default.

 ### Dataselect
 The dataselect dataprovider is a select element that dynamically loads from a dataprovider.
 Unlike a datatable selector it can only select a single item.
 While the searchbar for this item is made the same way, it behaves differently.
 Specifically it serves as the visible part that would normally be the select element itself, and upon closing the option list resets to the newly chosen option, or the last chosen one.
 The option list also automatically closes when clicking anywhere but the option list.
 It also has pagination built in, activated on scrolling to the bottom, and thus can use pagination attributes like `data-per-page`.